HOT | COLD WEATHER CONCRETING

 - Increased rate of setting, resulting in a greater difficulty with handling, compacting and finishing and a greater risk of cold joints

-- Increased tendency for plastic shrinkage cracking
+- Increased tendency for plastic shrinkage and thermal cracking

 - Increased difficulty in controlling entrained air content